 What Does All This Mean?

 So the plaintiffs lost the first two bellwether cases?
 Does this mean the legal claims against Xarelto are weak?
 Does it mean the remaining 18,000 plaintiffs are going to lose their cases against Janssen, Bayer, and Johnson & Johnson?
-Of course not.
-The Xarelto MDL has selected 40 cases as bellwethers.
-If the plaintiffs win the next three, or five, or ten bellwether trials, no one will be talking about these first two cases.
-As the analysts say in baseball and statistics, the sample size so far is simply too small.
-Let’s get five, ten, fifteen of these bellwether trials to jury verdicts and then assess where we are.
+No. The Xarelto MDL has selected 40 cases for discovery and consideration as bellwethers.
+As the analysts say in baseball, the sample size so far is too small; there are simply too few at-bats.
+Let’s get five or ten of these trials to jury verdicts and then assess where we are.

 Give me a call if you want to discuss Xarelto in more detail.